ash0080/gun.doc.cn/Hypothetical-Amnesia-Machine.md

 ## Introduction

 When conversations happen face-to-face, the participants can tell what comments proceed and follow their own.
 When conversations are spread out over space, that clear synchronicity is absent.
-Gun's Hypothetical Amnesia Machine (HAM) uses a variety of mechanisms to algorithmically provide digital synchronicity to data.
+GUN's Hypothetical Amnesia Machine (HAM) uses a variety of mechanisms to algorithmically provide digital synchronicity to data.

 There are a variety of mechanisms that can be used to determine the order of data, each of which has drawbacks.